-Cost has always been an obstacle for adults seeking straighter smiles.
-Traditional treatments like braces and Invisalign are a considerable expense, and dental insurance doesn’t always cover cosmetic corrections.
-But the rise of at-home clear aligner systems with flexible financing options has changed the game, making treatment much more affordable and accessible.
+Finances have always been an obstacle for adults seeking straighter smiles.
+Traditional treatments like braces and Invisalign are expensive, and dental insurance doesn’t always cover cosmetic corrections.
+But the rise of at-home clear aligner systems with flexible financing options has changed the game, making treatment much more affordable.

-Since there’s so many clear aligners on the market today, to keep things concise we’ve created a shortlist of the top 3 most affordable options available.
-However, if you want a broad view of all your clear aligner options, we encourage you to read on as we discuss what the other providers have to offer (and why they didn’t make the top 3).
+There’s a lot to consider — like sticker prices, financing plans, and a variety of home aligner brands.
+To keep things concise, we’ve created a shortlist of the top three most affordable treatments.
+However, if you want a broad view of all your clear aligner options, we encourage you to read on as we discuss what other providers have to offer.

 Table of Contents